plum-umd/adapton.ocaml/Source/adapton_structures/README.md

-This directory contains common data structures optimised for use with the core lib.
+This directory contains common data structures optimised for incremental use with Adapton.